 They're an Australian Government corporate entity, with a Board and Chief Executive.
-They're constituted by and operate under the provisions of the Science and Industry Research Act 1949 , which sets out their functions and powers, as well as those of their Minister, Board and Chief Executive.
-The governance, performance and accountability of their operations, including the use and management of public resources are set out in the Public Governance, Performance and Accountability Act 2013 and related rules.
+They're constituted by and operate under the provisions of the Science and Industry Research Act 1949 , which sets out our functions and powers, as well as those of our Minister, Board and Chief Executive.
+The governance, performance and accountability of our operations, including the use and management of public resources are set out in the Public Governance, Performance and Accountability Act 2013 and related rules.

-The Science and Industry Research Act 1949 defines their purpose and the functions they undertake for the benefit of Australia:
+The Science and Industry Research Act 1949 defines our purpose and the functions we undertake for the benefit of Australia:

 To carry out scientific research for any of the following purposes: